2021 FFA Cup preliminary rounds: Format

-There were changes to the make-up of the entrants compared to the 2019 edition, with South Australia increasing from 1 to 2 qualifying places, and NSW losing one place.
+There were changes to the make-up of the entrants compared to the 2019 edition, with South Australia's qualifying places increasing from 1 to 2, and NSW losing one place.
 Additionally, the top eight placed A-League clubs for the 2020–21 A-League season gained automatic qualification to the Round of 32.
-The remaining four teams were subject to a play-off series for the remaining two positions.
+The remaining four teams competed in a play-off series for the remaining two positions.

-The preliminary rounds structures were as follows, and refer to the different levels in the unofficial Australian association football league system:
+The preliminary rounds structures were as follows, and refer to the different levels in the unofficial Australian soccer league system: